-Humanity & Inclusion intervened directly after the disaster.
-Our teams strengthened HI’s logistics platform, already in operation for several years, and a few days after the earthquake, the first few physical therapists and tons of humanitarian equipment were already arriving in the field.
+HI intervened directly after the disaster.
+It then strengthened its logistics platform, already in operation for several years, and a few days after the earthquake, the first physical therapists and tons of humanitarian equipment were already arriving in the field.

 In February, a few weeks after the disaster, HI supplied the first emergency prostheses in makeshift camps.
 In March, we started working in a rehabilitation center.
-At the height of the response, more than 600 staff were in the field, supplying vital aid to survivors.
-Throughout our response, more than 90,000 people received rehabilitation care and more than 1,400 others were fitted with an orthosis or prosthesis.
-More than 25,000 victims received psychosocial support.
+At the height of the response, more than 600 employees were working in the field supplying aid to survivors.
+More than 90,000 people received rehabilitation care and more than 1,400 people were fitted with an orthosis or prosthesis.
+More than 25,000 people were provided with psychosocial support.

-In 2012, HI launched a training program for orthopedic technicians and physical rehabilitation technicians in cooperation with USAID and Don Bosco University in El Salvador.
-This program, which ran until 2016, trained 86 new experts currently working in Haiti.
+In 2012, HI launched a training program for orthopedic and physical rehabilitation technicians, in cooperation with USAID and Don Bosco University in El Salvador.
+This program, which runs until 2016, has trained 86 new experts currently working in Haiti.